 Folk singer Peter Yarrow of Peter, Paul and Mary dies at 86

-Yarrow died in the morning at his New York home surrounded by family following a four-year battle with bladder cancer, publicist Ken Sunshine said in a statement.
+Yarrow died at his New York home surrounded by family following a four-year battle with bladder cancer, publicist Ken Sunshine said in a statement.

 "Our fearless dragon is tired and has entered the last chapter of his magnificent life," Yarrow's daughter Bethany said in a statement provided by Sunshine.
 "The world knows Peter Yarrow the iconic folk activist, but the human being behind the legend is every bit as generous, creative, passionate, playful, and wise as his lyrics suggest."